rekalogika/rekalogika.dev/docs/file/05-metadata.md

 ## Primary Metadata

-Firstly, `FileInterface` has several methods that returns or sets what can be considered metadata of the file:
+Firstly, `FileInterface` has several methods that return and set what can be considered metadata of the file:

 ```php